wordgen/cli/README.md

 # wordgen/cli

-A program that prints random words generated from the [EFF Large Wordlist].
+A CLI program that prints random words.
+You can customize the word case, separator, number of words, and wordlist used.

 ## Installation